sartography/SpiffWorkflow/doc/bpmn/gateways.rst

 workflow will wait for all tasks to be finished before advancing.

-We do not care whether the user chooses a shipping method or enters their address first, but they'll need to complete both tasks before contining.
+We do not care whether the user chooses a shipping method or enters their address first, but they'll need to complete both tasks before continuing.

 We don't need to do any particular configuration for this gateway type.